Dosa Recipe, How to make Dosa Batter

 Recipe 1

-If you want to soak all the ingredients together, you may do that but first read my faq section below to know the difference.
+If you want to soak all the ingredients together, you may do that but first read my faq section to know the difference.

 1. Add ½ cup urad dal (skinned black whole lentils), 2 tablespoon chana dal (bengal gram) and ½ teaspoon methi seeds to a large bowl/pot.
 Add 1½ cups raw rice to another bowl.